CartoDB/CartoDB-basemaps/README.md

 ### What does what?

-* All CartoCSS styles live in `/styles`.
-The Tilemill Project MML (used for local Tilemill 1) and the `project.json` in the root (used for CartoDB) need to be manually kept in sync.
-Each layer should have a name the same as its CartoCSS ID, and a call to a SQL function.
-	* The oddness here has to do with Tilemill and CartoDB parsing SQL differently, and also because CartoDB does not support zoom-dependent layers yet; so we instead make layers zoom-dependent by writing PL/PGSQL functions that take a mapnik `!scaleDenominator!`.
-	* The stylesheet `global_variables` may be substituted in variant styles e.g. Dark Map.

-* The `project.json` is transformed into a Windshaft MapConfig via `util.js`.
-All util does is inline text from stylesheets, and possibly toggles layers depending on which "toggle set" (e.g. Labels Off) they belong to.
-Disabling a layer is done by appending LIMIT 0 to the SQL query.
+This style is designed to work with CartoDB and Windshaft, so is structured differently than a standard CartoCSS project.

+* All CartoCSS styles live in [`/styles`](styles/).
+Layers for a map style are defined in named YAML files in the root directory, and select layers from the layers catalog in [`layers.yml`](layers.yml).

+* The map style layers file is combined with the catalog using [cartodb-yaml](https://github.com/stamen/cartodb-yaml)

 * There's two places where database stuff (materialized views, PL/PGSQL functions) is defined.
-	* `global_functions.sql` is where all the functions go.
+	* [`global_functions.sql`](data/global_functions.sql) is where all the functions go.
 This needs to be loaded first.
-	* generalizations.yml describes the materialized views, this is read by `generalizations_sql.js` to output either raw SQL or issue queries.
+	* [`generalizations.yml`](data/generalizations.yml) describes the materialized views, this is read by `generalizations_sql.js` to output either raw SQL or issue queries.

 ### Getting started